Nissan Formula E Team takes pole and podium at Diriyah E-Prix

 Meanwhile, Fenestraz enjoyed a strong run, battling hard with those around him and joining the lead pack for the final laps, picking up his first points of the season in sixth.

 Oliver Rowland, driver, Nissan Formula E Team: “It’s a great result for the team and gives us a lot of confidence for the season ahead.
-Round 2 was disappointing, but in Round 3 we regrouped and did an amazing job to take pole.
+Yesterday was disappointing, but today we regrouped and did an amazing job to take pole.
 It was unfortunate I couldn’t hold the lead off the line, I had a bit of wheelspin, but we’re still very happy with the podium.
 I came back to Nissan with the target of winning, we know there’s lots of work to do but we’ll keep pushing.
-The potential has been there since the start of the season and the step we made is a really important one and we’ll keep building up for São Paulo.”
+The potential has been there since the start of the season and the step we made today is a really important one and we’ll keep building up for São Paulo.”

 Legal Disclaimer: